This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclosure for more information.

-Using basic ingredients you can enjoy a quick and easy chicken noodle soup in no time!
-This recipes uses up not only the chicken from container 3 but also a batch of your homemade broth.
-The recipe as written calls for 3 cups chicken but is still wonderful with less so don’t worry if your container 3 falls short of this amount.
+Using basic ingredients, you can enjoy a quick and easy chicken noodle soup in no time!
+This recipe uses up not only the chicken from container 3 but also a batch of your homemade broth.
+The recipe as written calls for 3 cups chicken but is still wonderful with less, so don’t worry if your container 3 falls short of this amount.
 You can add additional veggies if you’d like.
-You’ll even find a wonderful corn bread recipe at this link!
+You’ll even find a wonderful cornbread recipe at this link!
 Via TraditionalCookingSchool.com.

 This is a wonderful creamy main dish meal.
 The onions sweeten during the cooking process.
-Delicious served over mashed potatoes, spaghetti squash or rice.
-Get recipe here.
+Delicious served over mashed potatoes, spaghetti squash, or rice.
+Get the recipe here.

 Light and delicious.
 We often serve this as a first course to a meal or in a mug alongside.
-The bone broth in the soup helps stretch the protein in the meal so it’s especially good with a light-on-the-meat entree.
-Get recipe here.
+The bone broth in the soup helps stretch the protein in the mea,l so it’s especially good with a light-on-the-meat entree.
+Get the recipe here.